 Is this the Linux desktop you’ve been looking for?

-This unit was purchased for my Linux distro review series where I will be putting distros through their paces.
 For Linux users looking for choice, I think the Intel NUC barebones system is a great choice.
 There’s no Windows tax, the RAM and storage can been picked based on your budget and the hardware is fully compatible with Linux.

 As a desktop PC you have the choice of lower end processors all the way up to Intel’s flagship CPU the i7.
 It’s a space saver because this unit is just so small and compact compared to a tower PC as well as being low noise and power usage is low too.
 The only one negative is that the higher end models with i5 and i7 processors are more costly but I suppose you are paying a premium for the compact form factor of the NUC. 🙂